 Yet there are thousands more marvellous little bees buzzing, pollinating and busily getting on with their lives in gardens, parks and wild areas.
 All we need to do is get into the habit of looking a bit more closely than usual: this in itself is very rewarding.

 But back to the little bee we are concerning ourselves with here: the Lasioglossum albipes.

 As you can see, males are quite different from females, with males having red patches on the abdomen, although some males can be all black, with others being more extensively red.
 It's quite different from the roundish, chubby bumble bees we are so familiar with.

 Lasioglossum albipes will visit a good variety of flower types, and this could suggest adaptability with regard to habitat.
 Indeed, some writings state that the bloomed furrow bee has no strong habitat preference, and can be seen in urban green space, whilst others suggest that the bloomed furrow bee seems to prefer scrubland, woodland edges and clearings.

-These photographs were taken in such a habitat: a historic brownfield site in a wooded valley with patches of scrubby land covered in wild flowers including knapweed, buttercups, scabiouses, ragworts, thistles, various umbellifers, a patch of Solidago (golden rod - a plant I heartily recommend for bees that is sometimes also seen in garden flower borders).
+The photos of this species were taken close to where I live, at a historic brownfield site in a wooded valley with patches of scrubby land covered in wild flowers including knapweed, buttercups, scabiouses, ragworts, thistles, various umbellifers, a patch of Solidago (golden rod - a plant I heartily recommend for bees that is sometimes also seen in garden flower borders).